 5. Amankila (Bali, Indonesia)

-A spiritual sanctuary located on a lush hillside with freestanding suites and a secluded location, Amankila offers freestanding bungalows, each of which have a terrace, sea views, a 4-poster bed, Wi-Fi, and more.
+A spiritual sanctuary located on a lush hillside with freestanding suites and a secluded location, Amankila offers freestanding bungalows, each of which has a terrace, sea views, a 4-poster bed, Wi-Fi, and more.

-There are 34 suites in total, each of which are a minimum of 1,011 square feet and designed with privacy and views in mind.
-Each suite contains a king bed, rattan chairs, a coconut-shell table, a living area with writing desk, a window-side divan, a daybed, a beautiful bathroom with dressing areas, a twin vanity, a bathtub, a separate shower/toilet, as well as free Wi-Fi, a coffee machine, and a personal bar.
+There are 34 suites in total, each a minimum of 1,011 square feet and designed with privacy and views in mind.
+The suite contains a king bed, rattan chairs, a coconut shell table, a living area with a writing desk, a window-side divan, a daybed, a beautiful bathroom with dressing areas, a twin vanity, a bathtub, a separate shower/toilet, as well as free Wi-Fi, a coffee machine, and a personal bar.

 When you’re at the property, you can reserve activities and experiences like cruising, diving, surfing, stand-up paddleboarding, cycling, trekking tours, craft villages, and much, much more.

 There’s a refined, open-air restaurant, a high-end spa, and a 3-tiered outdoor pool with sea views if you’d like to spend time within the property.

 Average standard room rates sit around $750 to $1,000 per night, with the average hovering around $950 per night.
 If you’re looking for a standard room, be sure to book the Garden Suite.